scaleoutsean/solidfire-windows/README.md

 - Note that Admin Center can add Hyper-V clusters and individual servers; you may want to add a Hyper-V cluster (which adds the members as well)
 - At this time, a Hyper-V storage management workflow in Windows Admin Center might look like this:
   - Prepare PowerShell scripts for operations you perform more frequently (e.g. Add, Remove, Resize, and Clone) and keep them on one or two Hyper-V hosts (or simply on Admin's network share)
-  - When one of these operations need to be perofrmed, use Admin Center to start a browser-based remote PowerShell session from a Hyper-V host, and execute the PowerShell script(s)
+  - When one of these operations need to be performed, use Admin Center to start a browser-based remote PowerShell session from a Hyper-V host, and execute the PowerShell script(s)
-  - Then navigate to other parts of Admin Center (view CSVs, create VMs, etc.)
+  - Then navigate to other parts of Admin Center (view CSVs, create VMs, etc.), although you can create them from the same PowerShell scripts you used to create or edit SolidFire volumes
 - Note that Admin Center cannot be installed on Active Directory Domain Controller so maybe find a "management workstation" that can be used for that
-- Hyper-V cluster capacity and performance can be monitored through Admin Center dashboards; if you'd like to monitor it from elsewhere, consider the gratis or commercial version of NetApp Cloud Insights
+- Hyper-V cluster capacity and performance can be monitored through Admin Center dashboards; if you'd like to monitor it from elsewhere, consider the gratis or commercial version of NetApp Cloud Insights, or [SolidFire Collector](https://github.com/scaleoutsean/sfc)

 ### Create and Remove Volumes

-- `New-SFVolume` (pay special attention to volume naming, because in SolidFire you can have duplicate volume names; VolumeID's would be different, of course)
+- `New-SFVolume` (pay special attention to volume naming, because in SolidFire you can create duplicate volume names if you want to, but that ought to be avoided; VolumeID's would always be different, of course)
 - Perform iSCSI target rescan, login to new target on all Hyper-V servers (you may want to use `-IsPersistent:$True`)
-- On one host, bring the new disk online, intialize it and create a filesystem (NTFS seems like best choice for SolidFire environments and use cases)
+- On one host, bring the new disk online, initialize it and create a filesystem (NTFS seems like best choice for SolidFire environments and use cases)
 - Add the disk to Hyper-V cluster
 - Optionally, convert the cluster disk to CSV
 - Optionally, rename new CSV
-- The removal would work in reverse; remove or migrate the VMs prior to disk being reoved from Hyper-V, reset and ultimately deleted on SolidFire (it can be undeleted unless it gets manually purged or naturally expires (4 hours later))
+- The removal would work in reverse; remove or migrate the VMs prior to disk being removed from Hyper-V, reset and ultimately deleted on SolidFire (it can be undeleted unless it gets manually purged or naturally expires (4 hours later))

 ### Storage Snapshots